jph6366/jph6366/README.md

 - [Kitware's Open Source Platforms](https://www.kitware.com/open-philosophy/)
     - Kitware Has Invested Time and Resources Into Improving Open Source Platforms to Ensure Long-Term Sustainability and Success for 20+ years.
     - I'm Learning Kitware's Philosophies and Translating it to Fostering Rapid Innovation of Existing and Emerging Open Source Platforms
-- 💬 Ask me for consultation on full stack applications or composable geospatial data platforms and 2D/3D mapping ecosystem apps.
+- 💬 Ask me for consultation on composable geospatial data platforms and 2D/3D web mapping ecosystem apps.
 - 📫 How to reach me: jphardee@gmail.com PLEASE MAKE SUBJECT MY GITHUB USERNAME
 <!--
 **jph6366/jph6366** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.